kubernetes-retired/contrib/statefulsets/kafka/README.md

 same Node.

 ### Pod Affinity
-The Kafka Pod in the StatefulSet's `PodTemplateSpec` contains a Pod Anti-Affinity and a Pod Anti-Affinity rule.
+The Kafka Pod in the StatefulSet's `PodTemplateSpec` contains a Pod Affinity and a Pod Anti-Affinity rule.

 ```yaml